nrfconnect/sdk-nrf/samples/bluetooth/mesh/dfu/distributor/README.rst

 * Config Server allows configurator devices to configure the node remotely.
 * Health Server provides ``attention`` callbacks that are used during provisioning to call your attention to the device.
   These callbacks trigger blinking of the LEDs.
-* The Binary Large Object (BLOB) Transfer models, :ref:`zephyr:bluetooth_mesh_blob_srv` and :ref:`zephyr:bluetooth_mesh_blob_cli`, provide functionality for sending large binary objects from a single source to many Target nodes over the Bluetooth mesh network.
+* The Binary Large Object (BLOB) Transfer models, :ref:`zephyr:bluetooth_mesh_blob_srv` and :ref:`zephyr:bluetooth_mesh_blob_cli`, provide functionality for sending large binary objects from a single source to many Target nodes over the Bluetooth Mesh network.
   It is the underlying transport method for the DFU.
   BLOB Transfer Client and BLOB Transfer Server are instantiated on the primary element.
   An additional BLOB Transfer Server is instantiated on the secondary element.